markcerqueira/AutoAgito/README.md

 * Copy the PS4-Simple-NoJoystick.xml file into C:\Users\USER_NAME\AppData\Roaming\gimx\config
 * Launch gimx-launcher and set Output to GPP/Cronus, Input to Windows events, Config to PS4-Simple-NoJoystick.xml
 * You can leave grab checkbox under Mouse unchecked and you can check terminal under Output to see button presses
-* Hit Start and test that you can move around (w, a, s, z) and click x and circle (n and j)
+* Hit Start and test that you can move around (w, a, s, z) and click x and circle (n and j) - this step is the most error prone because gimx-launcher (or something in this hardware/software chain) is unreliable.
+Sometimes restarting gimx-launcher and selecting gui instead of terminal makes things work.
+Anyhow, good luck!
 * Press Shift+ESC to quit key capture
 * Launch FF Type-0 and stand in front of the Secret Training Guy (STG) in the Arena
 * Press Run button in your IDE